Regaleira: 2024: three-year-old season

 In her first start as a three-year-old, Regaleira would go straight to Satsuki Shō.
 If she wins, it will be the first time in 76 years that a filly has won the Satsuki Sho since Hidehikari in 1948, making her the third filly in history to achieve this.
 Additionally, Shunsuke Yoshida, the representative of Sunday Racing, has revealed plans to challenge the Tōkyō Yūshun (Japanese Derby).
 Yoshida stated, 'Although the Satsuki Sho will be her next race, the jockey has not yet been decided.
 Since she was registered for the Classics, including both the Satsuki Sho and the Derby, right from the initial registration, we are hopeful for strong performances over longer distances.
 Given that she is challenging colts in the Satsuki Sho, the Derby is also an option.

 While a victory by a filly was highly anticipated for the first time in six years, she finished sixth in the Satsuki Sho.
 Following the race, she was shuttled to Northern Farm Tenei for rest.
 Regarding her next race, the Sunday Thoroughbred Club mentioned on their website that they would "consider the options based on how she feels after the rest."
 However, on April 28, the club announced that she would still compete in the Derby, held at Tokyo Racecourse on May 26.
 This marked the first time a filly would race in both the Satsuki Sho and the Derby since the introduction of the grading system in 1984.
 The club also announced on May 8 that Regaleira would return to Miho Training Center on May 10, which she did as scheduled.
 Notably, Christophe Lemaire, her regular jockey, was unable to return to Japan for the Satsuki Sho due to a fall in a race in Dubai that resulted in a punctured lung (traumatic pneumothorax), so Hiroshi Kitamura stepped in as a substitute.
 However, Lemaire will reunite with her for the Derby.

 On May 10, the Sunday Thoroughbred Club announced that Regaleira had been entered for the Prix de l'Arc de Triomphe, scheduled at Longchamp Racecourse on October 6.
 According to the explanation, "Given her performance so far and the advantageous weight of 55 kilograms for three-year-old fillies, depending on her performance in the Derby against colts, we are considering aiming for the Prix de l'Arc de Triomphe."
+However, in the Tokyo Yushun, where she was the second favourite, she got off to a slow start and, due to her second gate position, was unable to get into a good position and raced from the back.
+In the straight, she made a strong run from the outside but finished in fifth place.
+Lemaire said after the race that he regretted that he could not place Regaleira in the right position at the right time.